wahasa/Alpine/README.md

 Swipe the screen from left to right in termux, click 'New Session'.

 ---
-In session 2 (alpine), run this command
+In session 2 (alpine), run this commands
 ```
 export DISPLAY=:1
 ```